InstituteforDiseaseModeling/laser/docs/spatialexample.rst

 ^^^^^^^^^^

 This example is more advanced than our first one since it moves from 1 dimension to 2, and is fully connected.
 We should see infection spread from the large seed node to most or potentially all of the other nodes (depending on transmission rates and migration rates and stochasticity) in a way that is broadly a function of the other nodes' populations.
 Though since the smaller nodes don't vary massively in population and since the model is stochastic, it will be a general correlation.

-Now we make things a bit more interesting by taking a similar set of nodes, but creating a migration matrix from the gravtiy function, so we effectively have a 2D network with rates proportional to population sizes.
-Distances are still very synthetic.
-We change our migration function as well since we have to be a little smarter when our matrix isn't sparse.

 Simple Spatial SIR Model with Real Data
 =======================================